forem/forem/docs/getting-started/db.md

 rails db:setup
 ```

+Note: If you've already run `bin/setup`, this will have already been done for you.

 `db:setup` actually runs the following rake commands in order so
 alternatively, you could run each of these to produce the same result: